 Making a Property Damage Claim

 There are strict deadlines under the Local Government Act for you to submit a claim for damages to the City.
-Section 286(1) of the Local Government Act states: “A municipality is in no case liable for damages unless notice in writing, setting out the time, place and manner in which the damage has been sustained, is delivered to the municipal clerk within two months from the date on which the damage was sustained.”
+Section 736(1) of the Local Government Act states: “A municipality or regional district is in no case liable for damages unless notice in writing, setting out the time, place and manner in which the damage has been sustained, is delivered to the municipality or regional district within two months from the date on which the damage was sustained.”

 City Infrastructure – Legislative Protection

-“A municipality, council, regional district, board or improvement district, or a greater board, as defined in section 872, is not liable in any action based on nuisance or on the rule in the Rylands v.
+“A municipality, council, regional district board, or improvement district, or a greater board is not liable in any action based on nuisance or on the rule in the Rylands v.
 Fletcher case if the damages arise, directly or indirectly, out of the breakdown or malfunction of (a) a sewer system, (b) a water or drainage facility or system, or (c) a dike or a road.”